monsieurbiz/event-sylius-hackathon/README.md

 # The Sylius Hackathon

-> The Sylius Hackathon is happening in Paris, France on 29th of March 2025.
+> The Sylius Hackathon is happening in Paris, France on 29th of March 2025!
 > The day after the Symfony Live conference.

+This README explains how to participate in the event, how to sponsor it, and how to contact the organizers.

+Feel free to share it with your friends and colleagues!

 ## Where & when is it happening?